SaaS ยท Analysis

 Medical and dental clinics need more than salon SaaS: prescription notes, patient records, and PDPA or DPO compliance.

-HelloHealth is the Vietnamese-built clinic management SaaS used by many private clinics in Ho Chi Minh City and Hanoi.
+**HelloHealth** is a clinic management SaaS built in Vietnam and used by many private clinics in Ho Chi Minh City and Hanoi.
 Vietnamese-language EMR, appointment booking, and Zalo reminder integration.
 Pricing starts around USD 50 per month per clinic.

-Klinify is the Singapore-built clinic SaaS focused on GP and specialist practices.
+**Klinify** is a clinic SaaS built in Singapore and focused on GP and specialist practices.
 Stronger compliance posture for Singapore PDPA and the Malaysian PHI rules.
 Pricing is SGD 200-500 per month depending on doctor count.
-For Singapore-based clinics, Klinify is the safer pick than salon-first tools.
+For clinics based in Singapore, Klinify is the safer pick than salon-first tools.

 The winning operators in SEA salon and clinic ops in 2026 are the ones who stopped treating WhatsApp as their booking system and started using it as a reminder channel on top of a proper SaaS.
 The tools are cheap enough now that the only excuse for not running one is inertia.